 \subsection{Methodology}

-\heading{Finetuning/linear evaluation} Pretrained models are supplemented with a linear classification head matching the downstream task outputs.
-We optimize binary cross-entropy or mean absolute error (MAE) using AdamW with a constant learning rate of 1e-3 and weight decay of 1e-3, performing model selection on the validation set via AUROC or MAE.
-In order to avoid negative interference for multiple regression targets at different scales, we use z-normalized targets (based on training set statistics).
-During finetuning, layer-dependent learning rates are applied: model architectures are divided into two parts, corresponding learning rates are scaled down by factors of 100 and 10 relative to that of the prediction head.
-Batch-norm statistics are frozen for linear evaluation and frozen evaluation.
-For frozen evaluation, we replace the linear prediction head with a learnable query attention head \citep{bardes2024vjepa} operating on the sequence of output tokens before pooling.
-If the model allows to adjust the input size, random 2.5s input crops are used for training \citep{mehari2023towards}, and predictions are averaged across non-overlapping sliding windows during test time.
+\heading{Finetuning/linear evaluation} Pretrained encoders are augmented with a linear head matching each downstream task.
+All models use the standard 12 ECG leads without additional resampling or filtering.
+Training optimizes binary cross-entropy (classification) or MAE (regression) with AdamW (learning rate $1\times10^{-3}$, weight decay $1\times10^{-3}$), batch size 64, for 100 epochs, with model selection on the validation set via macro AUROC or MAE.
+To mitigate scale interference in multi-target regression, targets are z-normalized using training-set statistics.
+During fine-tuning, we apply layer-dependent learning rates: model backbones are split into two parts whose learning rates are reduced by factors of 100 and 10 relative to the prediction head (see Table~\ref{tab:lrdep} for ablation).
+Batch-normalization statistics are frozen for linear and frozen evaluation.
+For frozen evaluation, the linear head is replaced with a learnable query-attention head \citep{bardes2024vjepa}, which uses a single trainable query vector to attend over encoder tokens and produce a pooled representation, providing a lightweight, parameter-efficient pooling mechanism for frozen embeddings.
+When supported by the architecture, we use 2.5-second ECG segments instead of full 10-second recordings, as longer windows substantially increase compute with minimal performance gain.
+At inference, predictions are averaged across four non-overlapping 2.5-second segments, improving performance over single-segment evaluation.
+These choices follow established discriminative ECG practice \citep{mehari2023towards}.
+In line with modern robustness recommendations, we do not fix a global random seed.